franchiseBoyz/KenyaHousingAnalysis/README.md

 ## Project Overview

 This is a **Kenya-based housing price prediction API** focusing on the cities of **Nairobi** and **Mombasa**.
-The data was scraped by [Beverlyn Akoth](https://www.kaggle.com/beverlyneakoth) from the Property24 website, which displays various apartment listings in Kenya.
-The scraped data includes the location, number of bedrooms, bathrooms, and, in some cases, floor sizes (though floor sizes were excluded due to a lack of sufficient data).
+The data includes the location, number of bedrooms, bathrooms, and, in some cases, floor sizes (though floor sizes were excluded due to a lack of sufficient data).

 The project uses **machine learning models** to predict the housing prices based on the available data.
 The best-performing model is deployed through the API, which users can interact with via a simple frontend or by sending requests directly to the API.